twolfson/snapshot/README.md

 ## Getting Started
 ### On the server
-Install the module with: `npm install snapshot`
+Install the module with: `npm install snapshot.js`

 ```javascript
 var snapshot = require('snapshot');